 What could drought do to the pond?

 A drought could lead to the ecosystem of fish which would then cause problems for the fishes predators.
+The fish would die as there is not enough water

 What may happen if there are no plants in the pond (what do the plants produce for the fish)?

 Plants provide shelter and cover for the fish which they can use as camouflage and hide from predators so without this it would mean a decrease in fish.
 Plants also provide oxygen and food for the fish.
+Good, they also provide oxygen for the fish

 Human Changes